Andy Jankowiak

-Andrew Jankowiak (born March 10, 1988) is an American racing driver who competes part-time in the ARCA Menards Series, driving the No. 73 Toyota Camry for KLAS Motorsports.
+Andrew Jankowiak (born March 10, 1988) is an American racing driver who competes part-time in the ARCA Menards Series, driving the No. 71 Chevrolet for KLAS Motorsports.
+He also competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 39 Ford Mustang Dark Horse for RSS Racing.
 He has also previously competed in the NASCAR Whelen Modified Tour.

 Personal life

 Jankowiak's father Tony Jankowiak married Debby Druar after working alongside her on Tommy Druar's pit crew.
 Jankowiak's mother, father and uncle, Debby Druar Jankowiak, Tony Jankowiak and Tommy Druar, were also racing drivers.
 Debby Druar Jankowiak was the first female to win a race at the Lancaster Motorplex.
 Tommy Druar was killed in a Summer 1989 race at Lancaster Motorplex, while the elder Jankowiak was killed in a crash at Stafford Motor Speedway in April 1990.
 Jankowiak frequently races the number 73 in tribute to his father and uncle.
 In the 2022 ARCA Menards Series race at Bristol Motor Speedway, Jankowiak raced a special paint scheme inspired by the design his mother used to race.

 To fund his racing career, Jankowiak used tips from his job as a delivery driver for Bob & John's La Hacienda.

 At a young age, Jankowiak would frequently visit the Ransomville Speedway go-kart track with his mother Debby, and her brother-in-law, Jake.